nxbt/dungeon-game/README.md

 * Visibility (V+S >= 1)
 * Visibility polygonss (created from triangles)
 * Lighting using a similar algorithm to visibility polygons.
+* Rework Pathing.
+Use limited Vision in pathfinding?